syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 Dim document As PdfLoadedDocument = New PdfLoadedDocument("Input.pdf")

 'Gets the signature field
-Dim signatureField As PdfLoadedSignatureField = document.Form.Fields[0] As PdfLoadedSignatureField 'Signature validation options
+Dim signatureField As PdfLoadedSignatureField = TryCast(document.Form.Fields(0), PdfLoadedSignatureField) 'Signature validation options
 Dim options As PdfSignatureValidationOptions = New PdfSignatureValidationOptions() 'Sets the revocation type